jwrr/lued/README.md

 * move file has changed checking from C to Lua
 * alt_n - clean up prompt to read empty file.
 * ctrl_h Case Sensitive Replace.
 'Hello' 'Hi' replaces 'hello' with 'hi', 'Hello' with 'Hi'
-* Select from Mark to cursor.
-Sublime Ctrl+KA
-* Delete from Mark to cursor.
-Sublime Ctrl+KW